Should I Reject Workers’ Compensation if I Was Injured on an Oil Field in Texas?

 If you did accept workers’ comp., there are situations that workers’ comp. still allows you to sue for.
 Though it is rare, you can always sue your employer if they intentionally injure you.
 Fights at work, dangerous practical jokes, and other intentional injuries can be the basis of a lawsuit, even if you have workers’ comp.

 You can also sue for injuries at work if a third-party caused your injuries.
 Workers’ compensation is a deal between you and your employer, but if you were injured by a co-worker’s negligence or a defective product manufactured by a third-party, you may be able to sue them even if you have workers’ comp.
 In cases of injury by a coworker, the coworker may not be able to afford the damages you faced, but you may still be able to reclaim some of the damages by suing them.
 In the case of injury by a defective product, you can typically take the equipment manufacturer to court and claim full damages for your injuries.

 If you work in offshore oil, you may be able to sue under maritime law.
 This can help victims recover compensation for offshore oil rig injuries.

 Dallas Oil Worker Injury Lawyers Offering Free Consultations

 If you or a loved one was injured while working in the oil industry, contact The Queenan Law Firm today.
 Our Dallas injury attorneys represent injured roughnecks, roustabouts, and other oil workers injured on the job.
 Our attorneys fight to get you the compensation you need.
-If you are trying to decide whether to reject workers’ comp., call our lawyers today for help.
+If you are trying to decide whether to reject workers’ comp., call our Midland Oil Rig accident lawyers today for help.
 If you were injured on the job, call our law offices to set up a free consultation on your potential injury case.
 Our number is (817) 476-1797.